kontesanjana/Analyzing-TV-Data/README.md

 In this project, we will look at Super Bowl Data, generating insights into game outcomes, viewership, and even halftime shows.
 I used dataset that is already scraped and polished from wikipedia.
 It consists of three CSV files: one with game, one with TV, and one with halftime performer information for each of the 52 Super Bowls from 2016 to 2018.

-After exploring and cleaning our data a little, we're going to answer questions like:
+After exploring data, questions such as following can be answered:
 - What are the most extreme game outcomes?
 - How does the game affect television viewership?
 - How have viewership, TV ratings, and ad cost evolved over time?